 All people working with and on behalf of Strawshop are expected and required to abide by this policy.
 No person will be adversely affected in affiliation with Strawshop as a result of bringing complaints of unlawful harassment made in good faith.
 Retaliation will not be tolerated.
 Any person affiliated with Strawshop found to have harassed or retaliated against another Strawshop employee, volunteer, board or audience member will be subject to disciplinary action up to and including termination of employment.

 The full statement can be downloaded here.

-Since 2004, Strawshop has produced thirty-one plays—including three original works, two narrative theatre adaptations, and ten West Coast premieres.
+Since 2004, Strawshop has produced thirty-six plays—including three original works, two narrative theatre adaptations, and ten West Coast premieres.
 The development of new scripts, however, is not a core mission of the company.

 Digital scripts and project proposals are welcome by email, with the caveat that the company always has far more ideas than it has opportunity to produce.
 We do not have a staff dedicated to reviewing submissions, so playwrights should not expect a reply.
 Physical script submissions will be discarded.

 The Strawberry Theatre Workshop Board is made up of volunteers in the community that nurture the growth of the company's principal sources of support: audience and donors.
 The commitment is one meeting each month, and a promise to extend the public face of the organization into each member's community life.

 Friends of the company interested in becoming trustees should attend as many of our plays as possible, then contact Strawshop by email, to talk to a Board member or be invited to a future meeting.

 Sara Betnel, President